KmWahba808/AZ-900/README.md

 ---

 ### 110. "You deploy an Azure resource.
-The resource becomes unavailable due to a service outage. <u>Microsoft will automatically refund your bank account</u>."
+The resource becomes unavailable due to a service outage. <ins>Microsoft will automatically refund your bank account</ins>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [ ] B. automatically migrate the resource to another subscription